Love Me Tender (2025 film)

-Love Me Tender is 2025 a French drama film written and directed by Anna Cazenave Cambet, based on the 2020 novel by Constance Debré.
-It stars Vicky Krieps as Clémence, a woman fighting her ex-husband or custody of their son after starting a new relationship.
+Love Me Tender is a 2025 French drama film written and directed by Anna Cazenave Cambet, based on the 2020 novel by Constance Debré.
+It stars Vicky Krieps as Clémence, a mother fighting her ex-husband for custody of their son after she starts dating a woman.

 The film had its world premiere at the Un Certain Regard section of the 78th Cannes Film Festival on 20 May 2025, where it was also nominated for the Queer Palm.